godotengine/godot-docs/classes/class_physicsdirectbodystate2d.rst

 :ref:`Vector2<class_Vector2>` **get_contact_local_position** **(** :ref:`int<class_int>` contact_idx **)** |const|

-Returns the local position of the contact point.
+Returns the position of the contact point on the body in the global coordinate system.

 .. rst-class:: classref-item-separator